KYPHOSIS TREATMENT

 Exercise programs, spinal orthotics, and other treatments may help delay the growth of age-related kyphosis.
 In addition, research needs to learn which treatments provide the best choices for widespread clinical use.

-Medicines provide bone-building for patients with age-related kyphosis and low bone density or spine fractures often due to conditions such as osteoporosis.
-There are two surgical options, which involve reinforcing the damaged vertebrae with specially designed bone cement.
-These surgeries mainly help to relieve pain and increase the range of motion and mobility, and in some cases, surgery can reduce the spine angle as well.
+Medicines provide bone-building for patients with age-related kyphosis and low bone density or spine fractures, often due to conditions such as osteoporosis.
+Fortunately, there are two surgical options, which involve reinforcing the damaged vertebrae with specially designed bone cement.
+Finally, these surgeries mainly help to relieve pain and increase the range of motion and mobility, and in some cases, surgery can reduce the spine angle as well.

 Congenital Kyphosis Treatment

-While congenital kyphosis occurs in lots of patients, its growth will cause serious health problems.
+While congenital kyphosis occurs in many patients, its growth will cause serious health problems.
 For instance, the bones may develop in an unusual shape, or several vertebrae may fuse.
-Unfortunately, casting and/or bracing does not appear effective for every patient with congenital kyphosis.
-Patients with this spinal problem often need surgical treatment at a young age to stop the growth of the curve.
+Unfortunately, casting and/or bracing do not appear effective for every patient with congenital kyphosis.
+Nevertheless, patients with this spinal problem often need surgical treatment at a young age to stop the growth of the curve.

 Non-operative Treatment